-3.9 - Please provide any additional comments, conclusions and/or recommendations related to the Tentative List (Questions 3.1 to 3.8) The Portuguese Tentative List is currently being updated.
+3.9 - Please provide any additional comments, conclusions and/or recommendations related to the Tentative List (Questions 3.1 to 3.8) There is no.

 4. Nominations

 4.1 - Please rate the level of involvement of the following entities in the preparation of the most recent nomination dossiers